The Best Caribbean Cruise Destinations for Your Next Vacation

 Great for: Wilderness hiking, historic sites, dining, nightlife

 If you've only got six hours: Take a short tour bus ride to El Yunque, the only tropical rainforest in the US National Park System.
-You won't have time to hike to the top of the Caribbean's tallest mountain, but it'll expose you to some wilderness you don't get back home.

 Great for: Coral sand beaches, shopping, diving

-Great for: Diving, snorkeling, outdoor adventures
+Great for: Diving, snorkeling, outdoor adventures, wildlife

-Great for: Dining, drinking, nightlife
+Great for: Drinking, dining, nightlife

 If you've only got six hours: Take the hour-long trip into Panama City.
 It's a steel-and-glass marvel, and the most modern city in Latin America.